 Most infants will wean themselves from the pacifier, with no intervention from you, as they outgrow the need to suck.
 If your child is still engaging in a sucking habit when he turns two, it’s time to gently help him break the habit.
 This is where using a pacifier becomes a huge benefit; it’s easier to break a sucking habit if your child is using a pacifier instead of thumb-sucking.
 You can throw away a pacifier!

 Select a pacifier brand that is BPA-free and fits your child’s mouth properly.
 Never secure a pacifier to your child with a cord or ribbon, as these are choking hazards.
 Wash your child’s pacifiers regularly in hot soapy water, or run them through your dishwasher.
 Do not let children share a pacifier.
 Check them regularly to ensure that the nipples are not broken, perforated or weak at the stems.
 A broken nipple can choke your child.
 Don’t dip the pacifier in sweeteners as sugars sitting in your child’s mouth will cause tooth decay.

 Yes, Grandma, your infant may benefit from using a pacifier.
 A pacifier can soothe when she is fussy, can help through stressful situations like vaccines, and, if you are flying with your infant, a pacifier can help her ears “pop” through air pressure changes.
 With these few simple guidelines, a pacifier can be a parent’s best friend.

 Need to help your preschooler kick the pacifier habit?
-Call our offices at 708-424-7600 and we’ll give you guidance on gently but firmly getting rid of that binky!
+Call our offices at 708-424-7600 or contact us and we’ll give you guidance on gently but firmly getting rid of that binky!